 * Willis and Eliza Burton were the parents of Matilda Dunbar.
 No information has been found for Willis Burton at this time.
-Eliza Burton left Kentucky and lived in Dayton, OH.
-She had been an enslaved woman and it is not known how she gained her freedom.
+Eliza Burton left Kentucky and lived in Dayton.
+She had been an enslaved woman; it is not known how she gained her freedom.
 She was listed on p.
-67 in Williams' Dayton Directory for 1862-63.
-She was living at 47 Howard Street.
-Eliza Burton, a widow, lived with Matilda Dunbar and her family at 311 Howard Street as early as 1873.
-Eliza Burton is last listed on p.
+67 in Williams' Dayton Directory for 1862-63 living at 47 Howard Street.
+As early as 1873, she was a widow living with Matilda Dunbar and her family at 311 Howard Street.
+She is last listed on p.
 99 of Williams' Dayton City Directory for 1876-7.
-Elizabeth and Willis' other children were Ann Burton Scott, Rebecca Burton Voss, Priscilla Burton Washington, Robert Burton, John Burton, and Alexander Burton.
+Eliza's and Willis's other children were Ann Burton Scott, Rebecca Burton Voss, Priscilla Burton Washington, Robert Burton, John Burton, and Alexander Burton.

 * Matilda Jane Burton Murphy Dunbar, October 5, 1845? - February 24, 1934.
 See her NKAA Database entry.

 * Rebecca Borden Burton Voss, 1847? - November 19, 1935, was born in Lexington.
 She spent most of her adult life in Dayton.
 She was the wife of Moses Voss, a whitewasher from Tennessee, according to the 1880 U.S. Census.
 He was also a U.S. Civil War veteran.
 Rebecca was the mother of Anna Spencer and Ella Voss.
 She became a widow when Moses died in 1897.